 "Soil-mediated Drivers of Coupled Biogeochemical and Hydrological Processes Across Scales": 21-24 October, 2013

 The USNC/SS co-organized an AGU Chapman Conference on “Soil-mediated Drivers of Coupled Biogeochemical and Hydrological Processes Across Scales.”
 This Chapman Conference brought together scientists from soil systems sciences, hydrology, and biogeochemistry to discuss recent findings dealing with the role and importance of coupled hydrological and biogeochemical processes occurring in the soil system and its interfaces with adjacent compartments.
 This four-day conference consisted of oral sessions, a poster session, four open workshop spaces, and a wrap up session.
-To learn more about this conference, including a list of speakers and contributors, proposed topics, and other information, please visit the conference website.
+More information, including a list of speakers and contributors, is available at the conference website.

 Contact the USNC/SS

 |February 15, 2014 AAAS Session: “Santa’s Revenge: The Impacts of Arctic Warming on the Mid-Latitudes”|